typetools/checker-framework/CONTRIBUTING.md

 ## Code of conduct

-In interactions with other people, please abide by the [Contributor Covenant](https://www.contributor-covenant.org/version/2/0/code_of_conduct).
+While interacting with other people, please abide by the [Contributor Covenant](https://www.contributor-covenant.org/version/2/0/code_of_conduct).